FZJ-INM1-BDA/siibra-explorer/docs/usage/selecting.md

 [![](images/home.png)](images/home.png)

-Select any of the parcellations listed, the interactive atlas viewer will load the parcellation in the corresponding template space.
+Select any of the parcellations listed, the siibra explorer will load the parcellation in the corresponding template space.

 Clicking on the template card will load the template and the first of the listed parcellation under the template space.